CCSD 89 social media

 Teacher Institute Day.
 School Improvement Day.
-We see them on all school calendars.
+We see them on school calendars.
 We know the students are at home and the teachers are still in school.
 But what exactly happens on Teacher Institute and School Improvement days?
 And how does that time impact student learning?

 January 2017: Veterans Day Assembly at Park View

-On Veterans Day 2016, Park View Elementary School listened to World War II veterans John Ullinsky, 96, and Edward Manthey, 93, talk about their service and their experience on an Honor Flight trip to Washington D.C.
+Park View Elementary School listened to World War II veterans John Ullinsky, 96, and Edward Manthey, 93, talk about their service and their experience on an Honor Flight trip to Washington D.C.
 At the end of the assembly, Manthey lead the school in an impromptu rendition of “God Bless America.”